martin-sun/AutoBooks/supabase/hooks/README.md

 # Supabase Hooks Configuration

-This directory contains hook functions and triggers that need to be manually configured in the Supabase Dashboard.
+This directory previously contained hook functions that needed to be manually configured in the Supabase Dashboard.

-## Auto-Create Workspace Hook
+## Workspace Creation (Deprecated)

-Automatically creates a default personal workspace for new users upon registration.
+The functionality to automatically create a default personal workspace for new users has been moved to an Edge Function implementation.

-### Configuration Steps
+### Current Implementation

+The automatic workspace creation is now handled by an Edge Function located at:
+`/supabase/functions/create-workspace/`

+Please refer to the README in that directory for deployment and configuration instructions.

+### Why Edge Functions?

+- More reliable than auth hooks which require manual configuration
+- Better error handling and debugging capabilities
+- Can be deployed through CI/CD pipelines
+- Frontend can retry if the function fails
-1. Log in to the Supabase Dashboard
+- No need to manually configure hooks in the Supabase Dashboard
-2. Select the AutoBooks project
-3. Navigate to the SQL Editor
-4. Execute the SQL code in the `auto_create_workspace.sql` file
-5. Navigate to Authentication > Hooks
-6. Click "Add new hook"
-7. Select event type: "After a user is created"
-8. Select function: "public.handle_new_user"
-9. Save the settings

-### Functionality

-This hook implements the following features:
+## User Synchronization: `auth.users` to `public.users`

+To ensure data consistency, especially when other tables (like `workspaces`) have foreign key constraints referencing `public.users(id)`, it's crucial to keep `public.users` synchronized with `auth.users`.

+The following SQL scripts facilitate this synchronization.
+They should be run in your Supabase project's SQL Editor.

+### 1. Create User Sync Function

-- Automatically creates a user record in the `public.users` table when a new user registers
+This function (`handle_new_user`) is responsible for inserting a new record into `public.users` whenever a new user signs up and a record is added to `auth.users`.
-- Checks if the user already has a workspace
-- If not, creates a default "Personal workspace"
-- The frontend code automatically queries the user's workspace and redirects to the appropriate dashboard page

-### Important Notes

-- This hook requires manual configuration because Supabase's auth schema is protected and cannot be directly modified through regular migration files
+- **File**: `sync_auth_user_to_public_users_function.sql`
+- **Action**: Run the content of this file in the Supabase SQL Editor once.

+### 2. Create User Sync Trigger

+This trigger (`on_auth_user_created`) automatically executes the `handle_new_user` function after every new user insertion in `auth.users`.

+- **File**: `sync_auth_user_to_public_users_trigger.sql`
-- If you modify the hook function logic, you need to re-execute it in the SQL Editor and update the hook configuration
+- **Action**: Run the content of this file in the Supabase SQL Editor once, *after* successfully creating the `handle_new_user` function.

+### 3. Backfill Existing Users (One-time or as needed)

+If `public.users` is currently empty or missing users that already exist in `auth.users`, this script will populate `public.users` with those existing records.

+- **File**: `backfill_public_users_from_auth_users.sql`
+- **Action**: Run the content of this file in the Supabase SQL Editor after setting up the function and trigger.
+This is primarily a one-time setup for existing data but can be re-run if necessary (it's designed to only insert missing users).

+**Important Notes:**

+- **Order of Execution**: It's crucial to run these scripts in the order specified (Function -> Trigger -> Backfill).
+- **Customization**: The SQL scripts assume a `public.users` table with at least `id`, `email`, and `created_at` columns.
+If your table structure is different, or you wish to sync more/different fields from `auth.users`, you'll need to modify the `INSERT` statements within `sync_auth_user_to_public_users_function.sql` and `backfill_public_users_from_auth_users.sql` accordingly.
+- **Deployment**: The function and trigger are database objects that, once created, persist and work automatically.
+The SQL files in this directory are for your reference, version control, and for initial setup or if you need to recreate these database objects.